Computershare Trust Company of Canada

 Our Privacy Code includes the following ten key principles:

-At Computershare, we accept responsibility for personal information under our control, and for complying with the principles set out in this Code.
+At Computershare, we accept responsibility for personal information under our control, and for complying with the principles set out in this Privacy Code.
 Each of our employees is responsible for the personal information under his or her control.
 They are informed about the importance of privacy and receive training to update them about our privacy policies and procedures.

 - Identifying Purposes: Why We Collect Personal Information

 We identify and document the purposes for which we collect information about you.
-We want you to understand these purposes, and take various measures to communicate these to you.
+We want you to understand these purposes, and we take various measures to communicate these to you.
 Depending upon the service being provided, this can be done in different ways, orally or in writing.
-For example, an enrollment form or our website might explain the relevant purposes.
+For example, an enrollment form or our websites might explain the relevant purposes.
 Many times, these purposes are self-evident; for example, when you ask us to enter into a service contract with you, you understand that the information we receive through the contract is used to perform our duties.
-Similarly, if you arrange for us, as a company's registrar and transfer agent, to transfer shares into your name, you understand that your information will be used to record your ownership and to send you any dividends and corporate mailings that such company routinely sends to its investors.
+Similarly, if you arrange for us, as a company’s registrar and transfer agent, to transfer shares into your name, you understand that your information will be used to record your ownership and to send you any dividends and corporate mailings that such company routinely sends to its investors.

 To help ensure the ongoing quality of our services, we might send you a note to ask you how we’ve done.
 Obviously, you are free not to respond and we will also provide you with a means to tell us if you would prefer not to receive such communications in the future.

 Computershare will not use your information for any purpose for which you would reasonably expect us not to use it.
 The personal information we have custody of and what we use it for will depend on whether you are an investor in one of our corporate clients or participate in an investment plan that we administer, and/or on the nature of the other services you receive from or dealings you have with Computershare.
 Under no circumstances do we sell investor lists or other personal information to third parties.
-Computershare's policy is to use or share personal information only to the extent necessary or appropriate to the fulfillment of our service obligations to you and our corporate clients, or to meet other legal obligations.
+Computershare's policy is to use or share personal information only to the extent necessary or appropriate to the fulfillment of our service obligations to you and our corporate clients, or to meet other legal or regulatory obligations.

 With limited exceptions, we require your consent to our collection, use and disclosure of your personal information.
 We will endeavor to ensure you understand the purposes for which we use the information and will employ clear, understandable language when we obtain your consent.
+Depending on the situation and the sensitivity of the information, we may obtain your consent in different ways.

 - Limiting Collection